bstadie/Stat_415_Spring_2023/homework-1/README.md

 7. Visualize the distribution of `transactionAmount` using an appropriate plot, such as a histogram or density plot.
 Provide a brief analysis of the observed pattern and discuss any insights or trends you can infer from the visualization.

-8. Investigate the relationship between `isFraud` and categorical predictors, such as `merchantCategoryCode`, `posEntryMode`, `transactionType`, `posConditionCode`, and `merchantCountryCode`, by reating suitable visualizations like bar charts to display the fraud rate for each category.
+8. Investigate the relationship between `isFraud` and categorical predictors, such as `merchantCategoryCode`, `posEntryMode`, `transactionType`, `posConditionCode`, and `merchantCountryCode`, by creating suitable visualizations like bar charts to display the fraud rate for each category.
 Describe the patterns you observe and their potential implications for creating a predictive model for fraudulent transactions.

 9. Further explore the relationship between `isFraud` and `transactionType` conditioned on `merchantCategoryCode` by generating a grouped bar chart or another suitable visualization to display the fraudulent rates by merchant category code and transaction type.
 Share any additional insights you have.